 Analyzing and tracking CPH

 The above example is for hiring highly skilled roles that may take a long time to hire.
 As such, the CPH may ultimately be on the high side.
-This is why it’s beneficial to segment your CPH by department because different roles may be less involved — and less expensive to fill.
+This is why it’s beneficial to segment your CPH by department and to track pipeline metrics like your cost per applicant to understand where your budget is actually going.

 For example, an entry-level sales role is likely much simpler to fill than a senior product manager role.
 There are simply far more entry-level employees in the talent pool than senior-level employees.